TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 The changelog (documentation of the extension "core") contains several thousand pages.
-As very long lists of changelog entries in the menu are not helpful to the user and slow down the search
+As very long lists of changelog entries in the menu are not helpful to the user and slow down the search.

 ..  code-block:: xml
     :caption: EXT:core/Documentation/guides.xml (excerpt)
+    :emphasize-lines: 4

     <?xml version="1.0" encoding="UTF-8"?>
     <guides xmlns="https://www.phpdoc.org/guides" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance"